The links on the table below lead to portable document files that can be viewed and printed on any computer with Adobe Acrobat Reader.

 A car goes by, blowing its horn.
 What would the sound look like on an oscilloscope?

 |LAB SPRINGBOARDS - The unlinked titles below are available in the Conceptual Physics lab manual from Pearson Education - Amazon link|

 A brief treatment of simple harmonic motion to precede instruction on waves.

-Uses Pasco's DataStudio and Waveport; allows students to explore the effects of changing the amplitude and wavelength of a sound wave.
+Use PhET's wave simulation to explore the effects of changing the frequencyamplitude and of a sound wave.

 Uses the PhET Wave Interference Simulator.
 Allows students to observe the effects of changing the source frequency and amplitude.
 Do not add water!

 Uses Pasco's DataStudio and Waveport to investigate sound wave interference and the formation of beats.
 Includes an investigation of Touch-Tone tones.